Creme-De-La-Crema/Creme-De-La-Crema.github.io/quickstart/content/en/_index.md

 ---
-title: "Ananke: a Hugo Theme"
+title: "Creme-De-La-Crema"
-featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+featured_image: '/images/coffee bean batch.jpg'
-description: "The last theme you'll ever need.
-Maybe."
+description: "One woman's journey through the world of coffee, with plenty of unnecessary commentary."
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.